momentum-team-7/notes/ajax-http.md

 # Status Codes

 An HTTP response message includes a status code that can indicate something about the state of the request.
-These are chosen by humans and aren't always exremely precise!
+These are chosen by humans and aren't always extremely precise!

 - `1xx`: Informational
 - `2xx`: Success